Raid on Cuxhaven: Raid

 On Christmas Day, 1914, the first combined sea and air strike was executed by the Royal Navy, aimed at locating and if possible bombing the dirigible sheds housing German Zeppelins, to forestall attacks by the airships on Britain.
 The air temperature was just above 0 °C and of the nine seaplanes lowered to the water, only seven (three Short Improved Type 74 "Folders", two Short Type 81 Folders and two Short Type 135 Folders, all carrying three 20 lb bombs) were able to start their engines and take off.
 Those unable to take part, a Short Type 81 (serial no. 122) and a Short "Improved Type 74" (serial no. 812), were winched back on board.
 (Note: Sources differ as to the identity of at least some of these aircraft; the record of Flt.
 Lt.
-Edmonds' career reports him as flying a Type 74 with RNAS serial number '811'; however Barnes and James (Appendix F, p.527) assigns this serial number to a later type with folding wings, also with a 100 hp Gnome engine, known by the Admiralty as the "Short Improved Type 74" (bearing RNAS serial numbers 811–818), which were all assigned to the Engadine, Riviera, and Empress.
-811, 814 and 815 took part in the action.
+Edmonds' career reports him as flying a Type 74 with RNAS serial number 811; Barnes and James (Appendix F, p.527) assigns this serial number to a later type with folding wings, also with a 100 hp Gnome engine, known by the Admiralty as the "Short Improved Type 74" (bearing RNAS serial numbers 811–818) that were assigned to the Engadine, Riviera, and Empress, 811, 814 and 815 took part in the action.
 A further "Improved Type 74" bearing the RNAS serial no. 812 was one of those unable to start its engine.)

 Fog, low cloud and anti-aircraft fire prevented the raid from being a complete success, although several sites were attacked.
 Nevertheless, the raid demonstrated the feasibility of attack by ship-borne aircraft and showed the strategic importance of this new weapon.
 According to a telegram dated 7 January 1915, the "Admiralty Chief Censor intercepted message from Hartvig, Kjobenhaven to the Daily Mail, reporting that the British aerial raid on Cuxhaven [Germany] had forced the German Admiralty to remove the greater part of the High Seas Fleet from Cuxhaven to various places on the Kiel Canal."